 It’s really hard with printing artwork because there are so many different aspects that you want to be just right, and how it looks on the computer screen is always so different from how it looks in print.
 But eventually, we kind of settled with this company, and we’re really happy with the results.

 The cards are so smooth, and they’re so easy to handle, and they’re perfectly cut.
 They’re just really, really nice.
-I think the colours came out really well.
+I think the colors came out really well.
 Also, they’re muted, but they’re soft and crisp as well.

 BRONWYN: And then, I guess, just spreading the deck has been happening really naturally as well.
 We’ve fulfilled all of our Kickstarter orders as of very recently, and we opened up an online shop on our website, MesquiteTarot.com, and we’ve already gotten lots of orders come in, and we’re looking to probably do a second print soon.